momomo/momomo.com.platform.Nanotime/README.md

 millis: 1615923349195
 ```

-The thing to watch for is the rounding of nanos to millis, and when a rounding should occur.
+Watch for the rounding of nanos to millis, and when a rounding should occur.
 **Look at the switch** from `1615923349194` to `1615923349195` which we've repeated and commented below:

 ```java